realworldocaml/book/en/variants.md

 concrete example, we just need to write the `base_eval` function which is capable of evaluating a base predicate.

-Another useful operation to be able to do on expressions is simplification.
-The following function applies some basic simplification rules, most of the simplifications being driven by the presence of constants.
+Another useful operation on expressions is simplification.
+The following function applies some basic simplification rules, most of which are driven by the presence of constants.

 ```ocaml
 # let rec simplify = function